 In Arizona cuckoos were historically widespread and locally common (Phillips et al. 1964 and Groschupf 1987).
 However, the cuckoo populations in Arizona have declined by 70 to 80 percent over the past 30 years (Halterman et al. 2016).
 On the Navajo Nation, Western yellow-billed cuckoos are known only to breed from several sections on the San Juan River (NNHP 2020).
-It is estimated that limited suitable habitat on the San Juan River could support no more than 15 pairs.
 Potential for breeding may also occur along the Little Colorado and Colorado rivers, within Canyon de Chelly, Chinle Valley, and other canyons or streams with appropriate habitat (NNHP 2020).